twse/random-stuff/FontCreator Data Files and Registry Keys.md

 FontCreator uses several data files for advanced settings and customizations.
 Normally most files are stored in a system folder where they cannot be changed.
 If you want to edit most files directly they either must have administrator privileges or change the owner (this can be done with `takeown /f filename` or **Security: Advanced: Owner: Edit** in Windows Vista and 7 and **Security: Advanced: Owner: Change** in Windows 8 and 10 in the file properties).

 * **bookmarks.txt** (version 5.0 until 6.5) – Created automatically after exit.
 Includes bookmarks used in the glyph overview.
 * **CompositeData.xml** – Located in the `Composite` folder as used by **Complete Composites**.
 This feature will do nothing if there are syntax errors or this file is removed.
-[Bhikkhu Pesala](http://www.softerviews.org/Fonts.html) had assigned code points in the Private Use Area for different glyphs in this file, notably petite or small capitals.
+[Bhikkhu Pesala](http://www.softerviews.org/Fonts.html) had assigned code points in the Private Use Area for different glyphs in this file, notably petite/small capitals and old style numbers.
 * **CurrentTransformProgram.xml** – Used when opening Transform Programs in `TPERFORMTRANSFORMATIONFORM`.
 The window will appear empty if removed.
 * **FC#####.ttf** – Temporary font used by `TFONTTESTFORM` (the last five characters in the filename are numeric).
 The font name in version 3.0 until 6.5 is **FC Test Font ######** (the last six characters are numeric).
-* **fc12.cfg** – Configuration file for version 12.0.
+* **fc12.cfg** – Configuration file for version 12.0 & above.
 * **fcp5.cfg** – Configuration file for version 5.0 and 5.6 in the system root directory.
 * **fcppreview.txt** (version 3.0 until 4.5) – Text used in `TFONTTESTFORM`.
 The text is restored to factory defaults if removed.
 * **fntXX.tmp** or **fntXXX.tmp** – Temporary font used by saving features (the last two or three characters in the filename are letter and number combos).